SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

-A SMS may also hold information about its corresponding weight (cross section times branching ratio times efficiency).\ [#f1]_ The overall properties of a SMS are illustrated in the Fig. :numref:`smsScheme` :
+A SMS may also hold information about its corresponding weight (cross section times branching ratio times efficiency).\ [#f1]_ The overall properties of a SMS are illustrated in the :numref:`Fig. %s <smsScheme>`:

 .. _smsScheme: